 The wall has fallen - now someone tell the customers

-Industry players & markets Parts
+Industry players and markets Equipment and parts

 The wall has fallen - now someone tell the customers